FredrikBorgstrom/arb_merge/README.md

 ```

 `--destination`
-The path of the destination folder for the merged files
+The path of the destination folder for the merged files (will be created automatically if it doesn't exist)

 `--pattern`
 A string that will be used to name the created files where `{lang}` will be replaced by the language code.